Approved July 2009, Executive Board Meeting, Tab 18

 The Oakley Advocacy Award shall be administered by the AALL Government Relations Committee in coordination with the AALL Awards Committee.
-The Government Relations Committee shall solicit and review nominations for the Award.
-The Committee will select one (1) or more recipients each year for the Oakley Advocacy Award, or no recipient if it deems none of the nominees sufficiently qualified, and will submit the winning recipient's name(s) to the Awards Committee.
+The Government Relations Committee shall solicit and review nominations for the award.
+The Committee will choose one individual or group recipient each year for the Oakley Advocacy Award, or no recipient if it deems none of the nominees sufficiently qualified, and will submit the winning recipient's name(s) to the Awards Committee.
 The Awards Committee will oversee the grant of the Oakley Advocacy Award to the recipient(s) selected by the Government Relations Committee.

 The Government Relations Committee will review the nominations and make a final decision on who will receive the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
 Sources of information for the committee about a candidate include the nominating letter(s) and recommendation(s) from the Government Relations Committee.
 To ensure confidentiality, contact with members of AALL other than the person(s) nominating, Awards Committee members, and Government Relations Committee members should be avoided.

 Frequency and number of awards: The award may be presented annually, but there is no requirement that the award be given each year.

 The award shall be presented during the AALL Annual Meeting, and it will be given in the name of the Association.
 It will consist of an appropriate memorial to honor the achievements of the individual or group.

 2016: Sandra Levin, Executive Director, LA Law Library, Los Angeles, CA, For her efforts on behalf of California county law libraries to secure solid, sustained funding through the passage of California SB 711.